Marcy-Project/mod-7-react-api-project/proposal.md

 To ensure that we can complete all core features of the application in 1 week, we will aim to complete tasks according to the following timeline:

 **Day 1**
-- [ ] Finish Proposal
+- [X] Finish Proposal
-- [ ] Finish Scrum Board
+- [X] Finish Scrum Board

 **Day 2**
-- [ ] Refactor code from last project into React code
+- [X] Refactor code from last project into React code
-- [ ] useState and useEffect on search bar
+- [X] useState and useEffect on search bar
-- [ ] useContext to store variables
+- [X] useContext to store variables

 **Day 3** (MVP due by the end of the day)
-- [ ] Create a database to store the Pokemons that are starred
+- [X] Create a database to store the Pokemons that are starred
-- [ ] Create the favorites feature (new page)
+- [X] Create the favorites feature (new page)

 **Day 4**
-- [ ] Make the UI look better
+- [X] Make the UI look better

 **Day 5**
-- [ ] TBD / Stretch Feature
+- [X] Debug and fix details

 ## Wireframes of each page in your application